jtgilbert/VBET-2/README.md

 ## Running the model
 To run the model, go to the releases tab and download the release appropriate for your OS (Windows 64 bit and Linux 64 bit available).
 Unzip the download folder in a chosen location.
 For windows, open the folder and double click on the VBET.exe to run the program.
 For Linux, open a command prompt inside the folder and type the command: ./VBET to run the program.

+In addition to a shapefile of the valley bottom, the tool produces a text file with the same name as the output with "metadata" appended on the end that contains the files and parameter values used for that particular run of the tool.

 If you are using a different OS, or prefer to run the code manually in an IDE, you can download the repository and run it in an IDE.
 Configure a Python environment with the packages listed below, fill out the parameter values in the 'run_VBET.py' script and then run the script.